SrisuryaTeja/Fine-Tuning-Qwen2-VL-2B-Vision-Language-Model-/README.md

 3. Load the base model and configure LoRA.
 4. Configure the Trainer.
 5. Train the model (unless `--skip-train` is specified).
-6. Evaluate the base and fine-tuned models using the METEOR metric.
-7. Merge the LoRA adapters and save the final model.
+6. Merge the LoRA adapters and save the final model.

 ## API